JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 make quick-config
 ```

 ...this was literally one prompt with Cursor.
+A flask CMS JSON editor:

 ![Flask CMS Editor for Ebook Landing JSON](/blog_img/entrepre/product/ebook-flask.png)